 That is, just because someone was right overall, that doesn’t mean that their logic is valid or sound.
 This is an important fallacy to be aware of, since the way someone argues for a certain point can be just as important as whether or not they were right, especially in the long term and in cases where people try to apply the same logic in multiple situations.

 Furthermore, it’s important to remember that it’s possible to formulate an infinite number of arguments in support of any true proposition, most of which will be invalid or unsound, and that even random guessing can lead to correct conclusions from time to time.

 The fallacy-fallacy fallacy is a specific type of the fallacy fallacy, which occurs when someone assumes that just because their opponent has used the fallacy fallacy in their argument, then their argument must be wrong.

 An example of the fallacy-fallacy fallacy is the following:

-Alice: your argument contained a strawman, so you’re wrong.
+Alex: your argument contained a strawman, so you’re wrong.